CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-1-Getting-Started-with-the-Environment.md

 > * Before clicking on the Upgrade button, you can review the total number of resources you are going to enable on Microsoft Defender for Cloud.
 > * You can enable the Microsoft Defender for Cloud trial for 30 days on a subscription-only basis if it has not previously been used.

-## Exercise 2: Creating Microsoft Defender for Cloud Default Policy
+## Task 2: Creating Microsoft Defender for Cloud Default Policy

-In this exercise, you will create the Microsoft Defender for Cloud default policy in the security policy under Microsoft Defender for Cloud.
+In this task, you will create the Microsoft Defender for Cloud default policy in the security policy under Microsoft Defender for Cloud.

 1. From the Azure Portal, search for **Microsoft Defender for Cloud (1)** and select **Microsoft Defender for Cloud (2)**.